GLOBAL EDUCATION CENTER

 Festivals of Light

-• Rhythms of Africa – Drum and dance from West Africa
+Rhythms of West Africa - Drum and dance from The Great Mali Empire to Today

-• Rhythms of the Afro Latin Diaspora – Music and dance from Cuban, Peruvian, Brazilian and Flamenco traditions
+Rhythms of the Afro Latin Diaspora - Music and dance from West Africa to Cuba to Brazil to Colombia to Peru and Beyond

-• Rhythms of the Islands – Music and dance from Polynesia and The Caribbean Islands
+Rhythms of the Islands - Music and dance from Polynesia

-• Karuna Shakti – Excerpts from an original dance program based on universal values as they relate to issues such as bullying, degradation of the environment, HIV-AIDS, etc.
+Karuna Shakti - Excerpts from an original dance drama based on universal values as they relate to issues such as bullying, degradation of the environment, HIV-AIDS, and more.

 Assembly fees vary depending on number of artists and number of performances, typically ranging from $500 to $3,000